Presentations/jquery.audioshow/README.md

   Options:
     'true' will take up the entire width of the parent container 'false' will base the width of the player on the largest photo in the set

+KNOWN ISSUES:

+- There's some trouble with pause/play, probably while during transitions
+- Should add introductory/before-play slide with title options
+- Currently can't click thumbnail to move to that part of show
+- Volume control is buggy.
+Perhaps is a result of using older jQuery UI with newest jQuery release.